kakauandme/term-deposit-calculator/README.md

 This was a quick prototype and I timed myself to ~2h limit.
 To finish this, I would:

+0. Add error handling to the form
 1. Increase test coverage
 2. Add e2e tests
 3. Tweak layout to make it responsive
+4. etc.

 ## Setup